-Yes, reglazing, resurfacing, refinshing are all one of the same.
+Yes, reglazing, resurfacing, refinishing are all one of the same.

-With regular care and maintenence the new finish can last 10 years or more, which is the same as a brand new tub.
+With regular care and maintenance the new finish can last 10 years or more, which is the same as a brand new tub.

 Yes!
 We have a “green” VOC compliant coating that is available.
 It does not deplete the ozone layer, emits a lower odor when applied and is 50% more impact resistant over conventional coatings.Contact us for more information on low VOC coatings.